Bowstopher/FetchRewards/README.md

 2. Clone the application from DockerHub
 3. Find the image *fetchrewards*
    -  Click RUN on the image
-   -  Specify a port under *Local Host* to run the container on
+   -  Specify a port under *Local Host* to run the container on (for example, `5000`)
+   - The container should now be running on `127.0.0.1:5000`
 4. Interact with the endpoints using your favorite tool(s)

 ### Option 2: Fire it up using a command line and Python (Example on Windows)